 At ECC we have two kinds of classes: Core Classes and Focused Classes.

-Core Classes: These are classes that we believe every Christian needs to participate in to help them in the task of “training for godliness.”
-They are offered on a rotating basis and are held in Fellowship Hall.
+Core classes address topics we believe all Christians should engage with to help them train for godliness.
+These lecture-style classes are offered on a rotating basis and are held in Fellowship Hall.